 Resources for self-publishers

-- Kindle (Amazon’s e-book publication service) has many resources on its KDP Jumpstart page.
+- Kindle Direct Publishing (the self-publishing arm of Amazon.com).
+Top-notch and professional.
+Free articles and webinars.
+KDP has many resources on its KDP Jumpstart page.
 There are instructions for formatting and publishing paperbacks as well: https://kdp.amazon.com/en_US/help/topic/G202187840

 - find illustrations at www.Google.com by typing in your search term and clicking the Images link.
 Then click Tools and Usage Rights.
 Click Labeled for Non-Commercial Uses for copyright-free images.
 Warning: Not everything that you find there will actually be fair use.
 Click through for the sources.
 Wikipedia and Wiki Commons are also wonderful sources for fair-use images.